people

 Ayşegül Kılınç | PhD student, Natural Resources and the Environment

-Ayşegül Kılınç is a PhD student and Fulbright grantee in Natural Resources and the Environment at Cornell University.
+Ayşegül Kılınç is a PhD student and Fulbright grantee in Natural Resources and the Environment.
 Her research interests focus on the global implications and dynamic environmental and economic effects of climate policies, particularly carbon border adjustments.
 She aims to analyze how these policies affect greenhouse gas emissions trajectories, international trade flows, sectoral production patterns, and decarbonization strategies.
 Prior to Cornell, Ayşegül worked in various sustainability roles in both the corporate sector and consultancy.
 She holds an MS in Earth System Science and a BS in Environmental Engineering from Middle East Technical University.

 Ruiyi Ouyang | PhD student, Applied Economics and Managment

-Ruiyi Ouyang is a PhD student at the Charles H. Dyson School of Applied Economics and Management at Cornell University.
+Ruiyi Ouyang is a PhD student at the Charles H. Dyson School of Applied Economics and Management.
 His research focuses on natural disasters and climate change.
 In particular, he studies consumer responses to natural disasters such as hurricanes using high-frequency scanner data.
 He is also interested in how climate change affects farm-level revenue, profits, and adaptation strategies.
 His work aims to integrate forecasting systems with the traditional envelope-theorem framework used in the climate economics literature to better understand how human behavior responds to climate change.
 Prior to his doctoral studies, Ruiyi earned a Master of Science in Applied Economics and Management from Cornell University.
 He also holds a Bachelor of Arts in Economics and Mathematics from the University of North Carolina at Greensboro.

 Alumni